jewelsofthought/neshama/site/posts/parashot/40a-Chukat_Balak.md

 - These are the Waters of Strife (20:13)

-Why did Pharaoh decree that all the Hebrew babes be cast into the river?
+<mark>Why did Pharaoh decree that all the Hebrew babes be cast into the river?
 (Exodus 1:22) Because his astrologers foresaw that the savior of Israel will meet his demise by water.
-They thought that he would be drowned in water; in truth, it was that by the cause of a well of water death was decreed on him.
+They thought that he would be drowned in water; in truth, it was that by the cause of a well of water death was decreed on him.</mark>

 (Midrash Rabbah)